Cierra-Runis/mercurius/README.md

   Go [Releases Page](https://github.com/Cierra-Runis/mercurius/releases) and select the latest version of `Mercurius.for.Windows.zip` to download and unzip it, the double click `Mercurius.exe`

-# ⏳ Rate of progress

-Official version has been released

 # 📌 Cautions

 - Please pay attention to the relevant information marked in the list of breaking updated versions on the update page

-- and actively use the `import and export` function to back up diary data in time to prevent data loss after updating the version
+- Actively use the `import and export` function to back up diary data in time to prevent data loss after updating the version

 # 🧑‍💻 Contributor